yaqwsx/presentations/paradise_spring_2018/pres.md

 ## Bounded Model Checking

-Basic idea of BMC:
+Basic idea of BMC for a system and a property $P$:

+- unroll the system up to $k$-step
+    - number of context switches
+    - number of loop iteration
+    - \...
-- transition function of a system as SAT or SMT
+- transition function of the unrolled system as SAT or SMT
-- property $P$
 - if $\phi\wedge\neg P$ is:
     - unsat, property holds up to $k$ steps
     - sat, property is violated